openssl/openssl/doc/designs/quic-design/connection-state-machine.md

-Broadly, the intention so far has been to enable the use of QUIC with an application event loop by exposing an appropriate OS-level synchronisation primmitive to the application.
+Broadly, the intention so far has been to enable the use of QUIC with an application event loop by exposing an appropriate OS-level synchronisation primitive to the application.
 On \*NIX platforms, this essentially means we provide the application with:

   - An FD which should be polled for readability, writability, or both;